stephanlamoureux/twoge/README.md

 ### Launch template

-We must first create a launch template that will be used by the ASG to create new instances off of.
+We must first create a launch template that the ASG will use to create new instances.

 1. Name: twoge-template
 2. Select keypair